-This chronic condition usually targets the brain which mostly impacts a person’s focus or concentration and accompanied by fatigue, pain, and sleeplessness.
+This chronic condition usually affects the brain which further impacts a person’s focus or concentration and is accompanied by fatigue, pain, and sleeplessness.

 Patients with this medical condition find sleeping a challenge and a bad mattress can even make it worse.
-Sleep is vital to good health which is why it is important to invest in a good one, especially if you suffer from fibromyalgia.
+Sleep is vital to good health which is why it is important to invest in a good mattress, especially if you suffer from fibromyalgia.
 Last updated

 What Causes Fibromyalgia and How to Deal with it?